eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 ### 2.1 Linkability

-This chapter describes in detail how the attestation formats currently specified for use in the EUDI Wallet ecosystem could be misused for tracking the User's behaviour.
+This chapter describes in detail how the attestation formats relying on salted hashed attributes for use in the EUDI Wallet ecosystem could be misused for tracking the User's behaviour.

 The attestation formats required to be supported in the ARF are